 Items such as mobile phones, ipods, MP3 players, and the like, are not banned from school but such items are brought at the student's own risk and may not be used during lesson time.
-Mobile phones must be registered.
 Students who use electronic equipment in learning times will have them confiscated.